Victor-Rebuild/victor-1.6-rebuild/README.md

 - Smoother pre-1.6 eye darts (Used code from Viccyware)
 - Rainbow Eyes!
 - Petting Lights (Code from WireOS but petting colors are mine)
-- Smoother pre-1.6 eye darts (Used code from Viccyware)
 - Intent graph backported from firmware 1.8 (Could someone with a ddl server sub test this pls?)
 - Fixed going back to charger loop